 Table Of Content

-Topaz Video AI is an advanced video enhancement software developed by Topaz Labs, designed to upscale video resolution and improve overall quality.
+Topaz Video AI is an advanced AI video enhancer developed by Topaz Labs, designed to upscale video resolution and improve overall quality.
 It leverages specialized AI models such as Nyx, Apollo, Chronos, and others to perform noise reduction, sharpening, detail recovery, frame interpolation, and stabilization.
-Featuring a redesigned user interface, multi-threaded architecture, and customizable presets, Topaz Video Enhancer AI delivers an efficient and powerful solution for video enhancement.
-Read on for a detailed review to see if it fits your needs.
+Featuring a redesigned user interface, multi-threaded architecture, and customizable presets, Topaz Video AI delivers an efficient and powerful solution for video enhancement.
+Formerly known as Topaz Video Enhance AI, it is now widely used to restore old or low‑quality footage, convert HD to 4K or 8K, and create smooth slow motion, making it especially appealing to filmmakers, content creators, and professionals who need high‑end restoration rather than casual editing.

 At a glance: it’s a desktop app for Windows and macOS that runs processing locally, using model‑based upscaling, denoising, stabilization, and frame interpolation to rehabilitate low‑quality footage.